 The Company will announce preliminary voting results at the Annual Meeting and publish final results in a Form 8-K within four business days following the Annual Meeting.
-If final results are not known within four business days of the Annual Meeting, then the Company will file a Current Report on Form 8-K with the preliminary results and file an amended Current Report on Form 8-K within four business days of the availability of the final results.
+If final results are not known within four business days of the Annual Meeting, then the Company will file a Current Report on Form 8-K within four business days of the an amended Current Report on Form 8-K within four business days of the availability of the final results.